alexdln/nimpl-cache/packages/cache-redis/README.md

 # @nimpl/cache-redis

 Redis-based cache handler with multi-pod support.
-Designed for Next.js but can be used to build custom caching solutions for any other stack (e.g. `cache` function in React Router 7 and Remix).
+Designed for Next.js but can be used to build custom caching solutions for any other stack (e.g. `cache` function in React Router 7 or Remix).

 ## Overview